Alex-Njagi/kbs-final-project/README.md

 ## E. System Components
 ### 1️.
 Data Loading and Preprocessing
 The dataset is loaded from a Google Drive link and contains details about books including title, authors, category, and average ratings.
-The categories are encoded using `LabelEncoder` from scikit-learn to standardise genre categories.
+The categories are encoded using ⁠ LabelEncoder ⁠ from scikit-learn to standardise genre categories and later decoded to present them in text form in the user interface.

 ### 2️.
 Book Recommendation System
-- Books are sampled based on the student's preferred genres, and the recommendations are evenly distributed across genres.
-- The recommendations are grouped by category and returned in a numbered list.
+•⁠  ⁠Books are sampled based on the student's preferred genres, and the recommendations are evenly distributed across genres.
+Recommendations are then grouped by category and presented in a numbered list.

 ### 3️.
 Student Account Management
-- Add, update, and delete student profiles.
+•⁠  ⁠Add, update, and delete student profiles.
-- View and manage borrowed books.
+•⁠  ⁠View and manage borrowed books.
-- Track and recommend books based on updated preferences.
+•⁠  ⁠Track and recommend books based on updated preferences.

 ### 4️.
 User Interface
 A simple Flask based web interface allows users to:
-- Add students.
+•⁠  ⁠Add students.
-- View and update student profiles.
+•⁠  ⁠View and update student profiles.
-- Borrow and return books.
+•⁠  ⁠Borrow and return books.
-- View book recommendations.
+•⁠  ⁠View book recommendations.

 ## F. Setup Instructions
 1. Clone or download this repository.